cosmofur/EX716/README.md

                              Invert then adds one to bits of top of stack, also known as the 2's compliment.
 When 2' compliment is applied to a number, negative numbers have a natural format that works with positive numbers without additional hardware logic required.

+             FCLR, Clears Flags.
+Mostly ment as a way to issolate CMP from previous math.

+             FSAV, Pushes to the stack, a compact version of the condiitonal flags.
+Useful for preserving a conditional state before doing addional calculations before restorting it.

+             FLOD, Restors the Flag state from the previous FSAV.
+Need to make sure stack is clear back to what it was after FSAV or may result in unwanted flag states.

 The 'Macro Assembler'.